henry2004y/Vlasiator.jl/docs/examples/visualization/demo_mp_progressbar.md

 @everywhere begin
    using ParallelDataTransfer
-   using Vlasiator, PyPlot, Printf, LaTeXStrings using Vlasiator: set_args, prep2d, set_colorbar, set_plot
+   using Vlasiator, VlasiatorPyPlot, Printf, LaTeXStrings using Vlasiator: set_args, prep2d end
-end

 @assert matplotlib.__version__ ≥ "3.4" "Require Matplotlib version 3.4+ to use subfigure!"